Temperature dependence of quantum oscillations from non-parabolic dispersions: Supplementary Note 5: Further characterization of LaRhIn

-FFT analysis is performed within different field windows [\fig{fig:Dingle}(a)] for the quantum mean free path analysis.
+Clearly obserable quantum oscillations observed at $T = 2$~K with current applied along $c$-axis and field applied along $a$-axis [Supplementary \fig{fig:Dingle}(a)] makes it possible to determine the quantum mean free path value.
+FFT analysis is performed within different field windows [Supplementary \fig{fig:Dingle}(b)] for the quantum mean free path analysis.
 The enhanced peak value at larger magnetic field represents the increasing ratio between Landau level spacing and broadening due to scattering, as expected for the Dingle damping effect.
-The quantum mean free paths of different extremal orbits are therefore calculated by fitting the field dependence of oscillation amplitudes[\fig{fig:Dingle}(b)] in consideration of both thermal and Dingle damping terms.
+The quantum mean free paths of different extremal orbits are therefore calculated by fitting the field dependence of oscillation amplitudes[Supplementary \fig{fig:Dingle}(c)] in consideration of both thermal and Dingle damping terms.
 The results yield long quantum mean free paths ($300~$to$~900~nm$) as expected for the clean LaRhIn$_5$ sample.